build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 When we drag the resources on the canvas, Application Composer automatically writes the required YAML code in the `Template`.
 Also, as this is connected mode, these changes are done to our local template file.
 Any changes we make on either canvas or template are automatically reflected on other side.

-We can see in the GIF below, as we drag and drop resources (API Gateway, Lambda, and DynamoDB) on the canvas, the template.yaml is automatically populated with its appropriate yaml definition.
+We can see in the GIF below, as we drag and drop resources (API Gateway, Lambda, and DynamoDB) on the `Canvas`, the `template.yaml` is automatically populated with its appropriate yaml definition.

 ![Drag and drop resources gif](images/drag-drop.webp)